Hardik9800/ToDoApp/README.md

 ## Nodemailer

-- ToDo App used nodemailer for passwordless register and login
+- ToDo App used nodemailer for passwordless register and login.
+Passwordless login means entering an email and clicking on a link in the email (a magic link) which takes you to the site and logs you in.